waywardphilosopher/parami/src/data/blog/Practice/2026-04-29-philosophy-as-practice-20.md

 Think of some of the following worlds.

-- A kitchen
+- Your home
 - A seminar room
 - A sports ground
 - A teashop or café
 - Your grandmother's home
 - A garden
-- A church, religious building or temple
+- A church, religious building, or temple

 Which of these worlds do you travel to / between?
 What kinds of ease/unease do you experience in these worlds?
 How playful are you in these settings?
 How are you perceived (and how do you perceive others) in these worlds?
-And *what kinds of practice of philosophy are possible* in these worlds?
+And ***what kinds of practice of philosophy are possible*** in these worlds?